medvecky/simpletron/README.md

 The Simpletron, software-based simulation of a primitive computer.

 ## Description
-The simpletron equipped with 100 words of memory.
-Words can be referenced by their location number 00 ..
-99.
+Simpletron has the following parts:
+ - A processor with only an accumulator register
+ - A memory of 100 words where stores code and data
+ - Input and output, which can interact with console and files.

-Word is a signed 4 digit decimal as +0001, +3364, -1293.
+Memory word is a signed four-digit decimal as +0001, +3364, -1293.
 Word can be data or instruction.
-Instruction always positive; data can be positive or negative.
+Instruction is always positive; data can be positive or negative.
 First, two digits of the word are operation second operands.

-Simpletron CPU contains an accumulator and can handle basic arithmetic operations, memory and console IO operations, basic program branching.
+Simpletron loads the programs in machine codes from file to memory and executes them.
+Users can enter additional data from the console.
+Results show in console and output file.
+Simpletron supports basic IO, memory, branching and arithmetic operations.

 ## App Setup